Scrambling

 When scrambling in the natural environment, if anyone is under the age of 18, the provider must be licensed by the Adventurous Activities Licensing Authority (AALA).

-You can verify the quality of a provider by checking it has one of the following endorsements: Adventuremark or LotC Quality Badge for Adventure.
-AALA and LotC are not applicable in Northern Ireland, but Sport Northern Ireland confirm the implementation of Adventuremark as a suitable adventure activity accreditation scheme for activity providers in Northern Ireland.
+You can verify the quality of a provider by checking it has one of the following endorsements: Adventuremark or LotC (Learning Outside the Classroom) Quality Badge for Adventure.
+AALA and LotC aren't applicable in Northern Ireland, but Sport Northern Ireland confirm the implementation of Adventuremark as a suitable adventure activity accreditation scheme for activity providers in Northern Ireland.
 Alternatively you could ask your local outdoor activities adviser to recommend an approved provider.

 The instructor must ensure: